 This habit manifests in their excessive need for admiration, sense of entitlement, and tendency to exaggerate their achievements.

-This habit can limit your personal growth and development, just like the habit of being yourself.
-You learn more about breaking the habit of being yourself.
+This habit can limit your personal growth and development, so learn to break the habit of being yourself.

 I. Extreme Obsession with Their Physical Appearance